Posted: Fri 6th Oct 2023

 Businesses come in all shapes and sizes.
-But in today's world, no organisation, large or small, can afford to ignore online security.
+But in today's world of serious and potentially damaging cyber threats, no organisation, large or small, can afford to ignore online security.

 Whether you're a team operating out of an office, or an individual working from home, cyber security is an issue that every business should prioritise.